datavillage-me/dv-documentation/docs/user-manual/data-provider/intro.md

 - **Collaborator setup:** Configure a distinct collaborator for every data source.
 - **Storage:** Upload your encrypted data to a secure **s3** storage.

-Data can optionally be encrypted to enhance security of sensitive informtion.
+Data can optionally be encrypted to enhance security of sensitive information.

 ## Workflow